 Eight year old David is playing a board game with his sister.
 Everything is going along well until the girl wins.
 David gets mad and a meltdown ensues.
 In another common scenario, five year old Sarah is watching a cartoon on her mother’s iPad.
 Mom tells Sarah that it’s time to leave and she shuts off the iPad.
 Sarah throws herself on the floor and begins screaming.

 Before I go further with this problem, please take note that this or any of my other articles are not substitutes for family therapy.
 They contain basic parenting advice for common situations.
-If your child is demonstrating serious challenging behaviors it is always a good idea to seek out the advice of a behavior health professional.
-Start with your child’s pediatrician to determine appropriate next steps.
+If your child is demonstrating serious challenging behaviours it is always a good idea to seek out the advice of a behaviour health professional.
+Start with your child’s paediatrician to determine appropriate next steps.